rodrigoai/mcpNova/DEPLOYMENT.md

 # Deployment Guide

-This project can be deployed in two modes:
+This project is designed to run as a long-running Node.js process with full MCP integration.

-## 1. Full Mode (with MCP Integration) - Recommended for VPS/Cloud
+## Deployment Requirements

-For platforms that support long-running Node.js processes (AWS EC2, DigitalOcean, Heroku, Railway, Render, etc.)
+For platforms that support long-running Node.js processes (AWS EC2, DigitalOcean, Railway, Render, etc.)

 ### Requirements
 - Node.js 18+